As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can find quartz, malachite, aegirine, orthoclase, barite, dolomite crystals, petrified wood, agate, jasper, dinosaur fossils, and more.
 Other great minerals include gypsum, which is abundant in the western part of Oklahoma, like the Alabaster Caverns State Park, the largest gypsum cave in the world, and the hourglass selenite, which is one of Oklahoma’s official crystals, or the barite rose, Oklahoma’s official state rock.

-Read on to find out exactly where to go in Oklahoma for rockhounding, and what you might find.
+Read on to find out exactly where to go in Oklahoma for rockhounding and what you might find.

 Best Places for Rockhounding in Oklahoma State

-Famous for its rich zinc mines, Oklahoma is also relatively abundant in fossils, including that of dinosaurs, and many different types of gems, minerals, and more.
-Here are the best places for rockhounding in Oklahoma:
+Famous for its rich zinc mines, Oklahoma is also relatively abundant in fossils, including that of dinosaurs and many different types of gems, minerals, and more.
+Here are the best places for rockhounding in Oklahoma,

 - Cherokee City

 The official state crystal of Oklahoma is the hourglass selenite.
-This material is a crystallized version of gypsum, an abundant mineral commonly found in western Oklahoma, such as the Alfalfa County.
+This material is a crystallized version of gypsum, an abundant mineral commonly found in western Oklahoma, such as Alfalfa County.

 - City of Noble